 More information about TfS visit the website www.tfs-initiative.com.

 Within the scope of its membership of the “Together for Sustainability” industry initiative, Brenntag requires a defined number of its suppliers to undergo sustainability assessments every year.
 We thereby achieve greater transparency in relation to our suppliers’ sustainability performance and are able to better consider sustainability issues in our purchasing decisions.

 Here, we work together with EcoVadis, a leading provider of sustainability assessments and well established in the chemical industry.
 EcoVadis evaluates companies in terms of four categories: environmental protection, labour practices, fair business practices and sustainable procurement.
 On the basis of the responses provided in a comprehensive online questionnaire and on the accompanying documentation, EcoVadis awards scoring points and produces a detailed profile of strengths and weaknesses.
 Brenntag reviews the findings and, based on its suppliers’ performance, requires them to make improvements or to undergo a supplementary audit.

-- Check 80% of our total chemical spend (in EUR) through sustainability assessments and audits as part of the membership of “Togetherfor Sustainability”.
+- Check 80% of our total chemical spend (in EUR) through sustainability assessments as part of the membership of “Together for Sustainability”.

 - Brenntag wants to focus more on improvements in its suppliers' sustainability performance.
-70% of our suppliers undergoing reassessment should be able to improve their score by at least one point.
+By 2021, 55% of our suppliers undergoing reassessment should be able to improve their score by at least one point.
 The target applies from Jan.
-1, 2019 and for all reassessments taking place from then on.
+1, 2020 and for all reassessments taking place from then on.

 Brenntag drew up a code of conduct specifying what we expect of our suppliers in the areas of environmental protection and safety, labour and social standards as well as compliance and governance.